italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     * - **Claim**
       - **Description**
       - **Reference**
-    * - **credential_pop**
+    * - **status_assertion_requests**
-      - It MUST contain a signed JWT as a cryptographic proof of possession of the Digital Credential.
+      - It MUST be an array of strings, where each of them represent a Status Assertion Request object.
+Each element MUST contain a signed JWT/CWT as a cryptographic proof of possession of the Digital Credential.
 See Section :ref:`Credential Proof of Possession <sec_revocation_credential_pop>` for more details.
       - `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_

 The *typ* value in the *credential_pop* JWT MUST be set to **status-assertion+jwt**

 The *Credential status endpoint* MUST be provided by the Credential Issuers within their Metadata.
-The Credential Issuers MUST include in the issued Digital Credentials the object *status* with the JSON member *status_assertion* set to a JSON Object containing the *credential_hash_alg* claim.
+The Credential Issuers MUST include in the issued Digital Credentials the object *status_assertion_requests* with the JSON member *status_assertion* set to a JSON Object containing the *credential_hash_alg* claim.
 It MUST contain the algorithm used for hashing the Digital Credential.
 Among the hash algorithms, the value ``sha-256`` is RECOMMENDED .

 Status Assertion HTTP Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *the Credential Issuer* MUST return an HTTP response with the status code set to 200 and the `status_assertion_responses` array with the related Status Assertion Error object.
+The *Credential Issuer* MUST return an HTTP response with the status code set to 200 and the `status_assertion_responses` array with the related Status Assertion Error object.
 The status code 200 MUST be returned if the Status Assertion is requested for a valid, non-existent, expired, revoked or invalid Digital Credential.

 The response MUST: